isc-projects/stork/docs/install.rst

     stork=# create extension pgcrypto;
     CREATE EXTENSION

-Now you need to build the migrations and use it to initialize and upgrade the DB to the latest schema:
+Optional step: if you want to initialize the database on your own, you need to build the migrations and use it to initialize and upgrade the DB to the latest schema.
+However, this is completely optional as the database migration will be triggered automatically upon the server startup.
+This is only useful if for some reason you want to set up the database, but don't want to run the server yet.
+In most cases this step can be skipped.

 .. code-block:: console